0xrutvij/wpVSkali/README.md

 ## Installing Docker

 - For Mac OSX
-  Using the installer at this [link](https://docs.docker.com/docker-for-mac/install/) installs all the components necessary for this exercise.
+  - Using the installer at this [link](https://docs.docker.com/docker-for-mac/install/) installs all the components necessary for this exercise.
+  - Ensure python3 is installed if the usage of modifyCompose CLI app is desired.

 - For Windows
-  The installer at this [link](https://docs.docker.com/docker-for-windows/install/) includes all the necessary components.
+  - The installer at this [link](https://docs.docker.com/docker-for-windows/install/) includes all the necessary components.
+  - Ensure python3 is installed if the usage of modifyCompose CLI app is desired.

 - For Linux Distros
-  Follow the distro specific instructions for the [Docker Engine](https://docs.docker.com/engine/install/) and for [Docker Compose](https://docs.docker.com/compose/install/).
-There is no GUI included for Linux, and if needed install [Portainer](https://documentation.portainer.io/v2.0/deploy/ceinstalldocker/), an open source application which can help view and manage containers.
+  - Follow the distro specific instructions for the [Docker Engine](https://docs.docker.com/engine/install/) and for [Docker Compose](https://docs.docker.com/compose/install/).
+  - There is no GUI included for Linux, and if needed install [Portainer](https://documentation.portainer.io/v2.0/deploy/ceinstalldocker/), an open source application which can help view and manage containers.
+  - Ensure python3 is installed if the usage of modifyCompose CLI app is desired.

 ## Build
 Build the image for Kali and make a folder to bind to the Wordpress container